 Cape Town Surveillance through Healthcare Action Research Project (C-SHARP) is an innovative urban health and demographic surveillance system (HDSS) node planned within the communities of Bishop Lavis and Nomzamo, forming a crucial part of the South African Population Research Infrastructure Network (SAPRIN).
-This collaborative initiative is jointly led by the Western Cape Government: Health and Wellness (WCGHW) and five esteemed academic institutions.
+This collaborative initiative is jointly led by the Western Cape Government: Health and Wellness (WCGHW), the City of Cape Town, and five academic institutions.
 C-SHARP aims to integrate research surveillance components seamlessly into the routine provision of community-oriented primary healthcare (COPC).

 The C-SHARP sites, Bishop Lavis and Nomzamo, have estimated populations of 70,000 and 60,000 respectively in 2023.
 These sites provide a comprehensive understanding of low-income communities in the Western Cape.
 Bishop Lavis, a well-established predominantly Coloured community, primarily comprises formal housing.
 In contrast, Nomzamo, a rapidly expanding predominantly Black African community located near the city border, experiences high rates of inward migration and encompasses large informal settlements.